What to expect from Shoals Technologies Group Inc.’s (SHLS) current quarter earnings?

 The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
 Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, SHLS’s SMA-200 is $23.93.

-As well, it is important to consider SHLS stock ratios such as price-to-sales, which is currently 12.21.Likewise, its price to free cash flow for the last twelve months stands at 62.71.
-SHLS’s price to book ratio for the most recent quarter was 7.42, resulting in an 684.03 price to cash per share for the period.
+As well, it is important to consider SHLS stock ratios such as price-to-sales, which is currently 11.98.Likewise, its price to free cash flow for the last twelve months stands at 61.53.
+SHLS’s price to book ratio for the most recent quarter was 7.15, resulting in an 671.18 price to cash per share for the period.

 How does Shoals Technologies Group Inc. (SHLS) stock rate among analysts?
 Buy, sell, or hold?